How to Actually Help Your Undocumented Neighbors

 - Help gather fees for a full immigration lawyer consultation BEFORE any ICE arrest.
 I’m talking to tons of people I could’ve helped before they got arrested.

 - Tell them that ICE arrest is often too late or too expensive to hire a lawyer.
 I help noncitizens prevent removal, and don’t do immigration court work.
-But this weekend a solo practitioner colleague charged $10,000 for an emergency release in federal court.
+But this weekend a solo practitioner colleague charged $10,000 for a habeas petition in federal court.
+And that's because a different colleague said it was too low for him!
 My consult fee is $420.
 Others may be less.
 So what’s cheaper???

-- Know that many undocumenteds have applications pending filed by fly-by-night “notarios,” who filed boiler plate applications and told them all sorts of lies just to qualify for a work permit (see #9).
+- Know that many undocumenteds have applications pending filed by fly-by-night “notarios,” who lack licensure and/or experience, but nonetheless filed boiler plate applications and told noncitizens all sorts of lies just to qualify for a work permit (see #9).
 This is a large portion of those being arrested lately by ICE.
 Ask them about this and get them to a real lawyer NOW.

 - Also know, “work permits” are not legal status like many have been told, nor does being crime-free equal legal status or prevent many removals.